yikangGu/opencv-exercise/L1H3/README.md

 # Requirements

+## Deadline : 11/27

-## tracking the green ball and draw a dot to predict the ball's position in the future
+## tracking the green ball and draw a rectangle around the ball

+you can try to challenge the L2H1 if you complete it.

 <div align="center">
   <img src=folder/1.gif width="720px"/>